deltafi/deltafi/deltafi-docs/public/docs/kind.md

 ### Hardware

-Hardware requirements are:

-- minimum system resources:
+Minimum system resources:
   - 4 CPU cores
   - 8 GB RAM
-  - 50 GB free disk space minimum, preferrably 100 GB to 200 GB depending on tool and data needs
+  - 50 GB free disk space minimum, preferably 100 GB to 200 GB depending on tool and data needs

+For 1.x DeltaFi only:
   - support for and OS access to (including for the guest VM, if using virtualization) the AVX instruction set
-   - verify AVX support with ```cat /proc/cpuinfo | grep avx```
+     - verify AVX support with `cat /proc/cpuinfo | grep avx`

 ### Operating System